DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Lightning Coil
 "Embrace the storm, do not resist, and let it freely flow through you."
-- Your secondary damage type is always Lightning.
+- Your Spell damage type is always Lightning.
 - Become immune to Shock.
 - Enemies cannot Resist Lightning damage.